-Reservations should be made directly with the hotel and attendance at the AATCC program should be specified to receive the group rate of US$129 single/double.
-Reservations must be made by July 26 to ensure room availability.
-Cancellations must be received by 6:00 p.m. no later than two days prior to scheduled arrival.
-Cancellations received within two days will be billed one night’s room and tax.
+Reservations should be made directly with the hotel and attendance at the AATCC program should be specified to receive the group rate of US$132.
+Reservations may be made online by visiting our reservations website.
+Accommodations must be made by August 11 to ensure room availability.

 |8:00 AM||Welcome and Introduction to Workshop|

 Session 1: Fundamentals of Color Theory and Measurement